This article explores a number of different suggestions for Trinity Laban teaching staff to deliver effective remote teaching.

 Useful guides to Teams are available on the Microsoft Teams website.

-Adobe Connect is a very versatile online learning environment with robust privacy and compliance, but a steep learning curve.
-For more information, see the post on Moodle about it.
+Adobe Connect is a very versatile online learning environment with robust privacy and compliance.
+For more information, see Moodle or contact the Digitally Enhanced Learning team.

 Considerations when using third party content